It allows the user to easily search for the nearest smoking area, parking area, or any other location you want to include.

 Remember that people scan the QR code to help themselves know more about the site or to locate a place.
 Don’t frustrate them with a QR code that does not function.

-It is recommended to place QR codes on street signs in visible areas located in pedestrian zones, parking lots, or public spaces where people are not on the wheel.
+It is recommended to place QR codes on street signs in visible areas located in pedestrian zones, parking lots, or public spaces where people are not at the wheel.

 You can place it on walkways, bus stops, parks, and beaches where there is also high foot traffic.

-Use-cases of cities implementing QR codes on street signs
+Use-cases: Implementing QR codes on street signs for various cities

 Abu Dhabi City